-- Commercial and Industrial: Our commercial lending effort is driven by a group of 54 relationship bankers who cover more than 5,500 business customers through more than 3,400 corporate relationships.
-First Hawaiian Bank has seen significant growth in commercial lending over the past five years, realizing a compound annual growth rate of 10.3% since December 31, 2010.
+- Commercial and Industrial: Our commercial lending effort is driven by our relationship bankers, who cover more than 5,500 business customers through more than 3,400 corporate relationships.
+First Hawaiian Bank has seen significant growth in commercial lending over the past five years, realizing a compound annual growth rate of 12.5% since December 31, 2011.
 Broad economic growth, increasing market share and quality customer relationships have contributed to our loan growth while maintaining our conservative underwriting standards.
-As of December 31, 2015, we had \$3.1 billion of commercial and industrial loans. - Auto Dealer Flooring: Our auto dealer flooring business, which is part of our commercial and industrial portfolio, provides inventory finance for dealerships in Hawaii, Guam, Saipan and California.
-We have an estimated 62% market share of the Hawaii auto dealer flooring market as of December 31, 2015, and have been an active auto flooring lender in California since 1998.
-We have a team of seven dedicated relationship managers who cover approximately 110 dealers across Hawaii, Guam, Saipan and California.
-As of December 31, 2015, we had \$661 million of auto dealer flooring loans. - Commercial Real Estate and Construction and Development: Commercial real estate ("CRE") and construction and development ("C&D") lending provide financing for the office, industrial, retail, multi-family and auto dealer sectors, which are significant drivers of Hawaii's economy.
+As of March 31, 2016, we had \$3.2 billion of commercial and industrial loans. - Auto Dealer Flooring: Our auto dealer flooring business, which is part of our commercial and industrial portfolio, provides inventory finance for dealerships in Hawaii, Guam, Saipan and California.
+We have an estimated 61% market share of the Hawaii auto dealer flooring market as of March 31, 2016, and have been an active auto flooring lender in California since 1998.
+We have a team of six dedicated relationship managers who cover approximately 100 dealers across Hawaii, Guam, Saipan and California.
+As of March 31, 2016, we had \$740 million of auto dealer flooring loans. - Commercial Real Estate and Construction and Development: Commercial real estate ("CRE") and construction and development ("C&D") lending provide financing for the office, industrial, retail, multi-family and auto dealer sectors, which are significant drivers of Hawaii's economy.
 As a result, CRE lending has been one of our core competencies for many years.
 We employ a conservative credit-driven underwriting approach and require high quality collateral.
-As of December 31, 2015, our CRE portfolio was \$2.2 billion and our C&D portfolio was \$367 million.
+As of March 31, 2016, our CRE portfolio was \$2.1 billion and our C&D portfolio was \$421 million.